UiL-OTS-labs-backoffice/eyetracker-scripts/README.md

 # dependencies
 - python3
+- PIL or PILLOW in order to convert .png's to bitmaps.
 - edf2asc from SR-Research (necessary to convert edf to ascii files)
-- imagemagick mkobtzep makes use of the convert commandline utility from the imagemagick toolkit.